Hagtronics/tinySA-Ultra-Phase-Noise/qsg/quick-start-guide.md

 * Using a SMA-SMA cable, connect the CAL connector on the tinySA Ultra to the RF connector.
 * From the screen menu select *Mode -> Calibration Output -> 30 MHz*.
 * From the screen menu select *Spectrum Analyzer*.
 The screen should look like the figure below.
 The marker must be on the 30 MHz peak automatically.
-If the marker is not on the 30 MHz peak, then reset the markers to the default setting (this should have happened when the *Preset -> Load Startup* step was done.
+If the marker is not on the 30 MHz peak, then reset the markers to the default setting (this should have happened when the *Preset -> Load Startup* step was done).

 ![screen1](https://github.com/Hagtronics/tinySA-Ultra-Phase-Noise/blob/main/docs/1.bmp)